snigdhask/snigdhask/README.md

 # Hi there 👋, I'm Sniggy

 🌟 Welcome to my GitHub profile!

-I’m passionate about **backend development**, and right now I'm working mainly with **Go**.
+I’m passionate about **Backend Development**, and I’m diving into the world of **Cyber Security** — with a keen interest in **offensive/attacking techniques**.
-Currently, I’m looking for opportunities to **learn, grow, and strengthen my skills** in building efficient, scalable backend systems.
+Currently, I’m focused on opportunities to **learn, experiment, and sharpen my skills** in building scalable backend systems while exploring the exciting challenges of security testing and ethical hacking.

 ---